 Representative dish: Steamed Frog and Mushroom, Crispy Rice

 6. GUANGDONG CUISINE

-Have you ever had dim sum which originated from Guangdong cuisine?
-Most commonly known as Cantonese cuisine, Guangdong chefs focus on using the freshest ingredients to create a light, clean dish that showcase natural flavors.
+Have you ever had a dim sum that originated from Guangdong cuisine?
+Most commonly known as Cantonese cuisine, Guangdong chefs focus on using the freshest ingredients to create a light, clean dish that showcases natural flavors.
 Guangdong cuisine tends to be sweeter, favoring techniques such as braising and stewing.